-South Village: Follow the signs to the designated unloading zones for each building.
-Once parked, follow signs to your assigned building "Check-in Area."
-Once checked in, you will have 45 mins to unload your vehicle.
-Vehicles will then need to be moved to the residential parking garage (Garage B) to allow room for the next group of students to move-in.
+South Village: Follow the signs to the designated zones for each building once you have received your 1 hour parking permit.
+Once parked, the student only should follow signs to your assigned building "Check-in Area."
+Once checked in, the student will return to the vehicle and at that time you should unload your vehicle.
+Vehicles will then need to be moved to the parking garage outside of South Village (Garage 2) immediately, by the time indicated on your parking pass, to allow room for the next group of students to move-in.
 Remember to bring a dolley or hand-truck to assist with an easier and faster move-in!

 West Lake Village: Follow the signs for the Check-in Location at the West Lake Village Community Center.
 Once you have checked in and have your key you will proceed to your assigned building to unload your belongings.
 PARKING IS LIMITED, so please limit the number of vehicles you bring to move-in.